 - Return the empty instant pot bowl back to the machine.
 Add 2 tablespoons olive oil, and set machine to saute.
 Add minced shallots and cook 5 minutes, until tender, stirring.
 Add garlic, and saute for 1 minute.

-- Turn instant pot off, and add beans + 2 1/2 cups broths back to pot.
+- Turn instant pot off, and add beans + 2 1/2 cups chicken broth to pot.
 Then add 1 teaspoon kosher salt, 3 tablespoons olive oil, tahini, lemon juice and zest, and miso.
-For ultra creaminess, you can add everything to a high powered blender.
+For ultra creaminess, add everything to a high powered blender.
 Or use an immersion blender to puree until smooth.
+Add more chicken stock or leftover bean broth to reach desired thickness, if needed.
+Then taste, and season with extra salt or lemon juice if desired.

 - To serve, top with reserved whole beans and a drizzle of good quality olive oil (this is a must, as it adds a lot of flavor!), remaining sprig of fresh thyme.